- Hartford Public High School

 The Hartford Capitols were a weekends-only minor league basketball squad that toiled for eight seasons from the mid-1960’s to the mid-1970’s at a variety of high school and university gymnasiums.

 The Capitols featured some terrific players, despite their ramshackle facilities.
 Former Duke star Art Heyman, the #1 overall pick in the 1963 NBA draft, played for Hartford during the 1966-67 season.
-A few years removed from his MVP performance in the 1963 NCAA tournament, Heyman earned the princely sum of $60 per game to suit up for the Capitols.
+Heyman was the MVP of the 1963 NCAA tournament.
+Four years later, Heyman earned the princely sum of $60 per game to suit up for the Capitols.

 Two-sport prodigy Gene Conley, who won a World Series with the Milwaukee Braves and three NBA titles with the Boston Celtics, played for the Caps and also briefly coached the team during the 1969-70 season.
 Future Pro Basketball Hall-of-Famer K.C.
 Jones even played a handful of games for the Caps in the mid-’60’s.